aupenn/loggit/about.md

 title: about
 permalink: /about/
 ---
 I'm aupenn.
 I'm a software engineer.
-This site was created with the intention of just sharing things I've been reading, watching, playing, thinking, and more.
+This blog was created to share the various topics and ideas that have invigorated my sense of curiousity.